Go to top

 C h a r a c t e r i s t i c s o f b i o l o g i c a l e v o l u t i o n:

 Competition for the necessary resources occurs very quickly.
-If we had a culture medium with the volume of Lake Baikal, the situation where the bacteria would start to kill each other in the struggle for the necessary elements needed for reconstruction occurs after just 100 divisions.
+If we had a culture medium with the volume of Lake Baikal (Deepest lake in the world and largest freshwater lake in the world by volume), the situation where the bacteria would start to kill each other in the struggle for the necessary elements needed for reconstruction occurs after just 100 divisions.
 Therefore, if they replicated every twenty minutes, then the real struggle for existence between them would happen in less than two days!

-The study which deals with conflict and cooperation is mathematical theory of game, and this theory was used to study the characteristics of biological evolution.
+The branch of science which deals with conflict and cooperation is mathematical game theory, and this theory was used to study the characteristics of biological evolution.
 The key in determining them are evolutionary games, such as: "Hawks & Doves", "Small evolution" and "Small group evolution".
-Analysis of these games shows that biological evolution has a ratcheting mechanism, which creates more and more perfect living objects.
+Analysis of these games shows that biological evolution has a ratcheting mechanism, which in subsequent cycles of biological evolution creates more and more perfect living objects, provided the selection function is strong enough.
 The natural tendency of this process favours, in successive generations of selected objects, two types of improvement in the absorption of resources: more perfect skills of the individuals and more perfect cooperation within groups of objects.

 This leads to two characteristic paths of the creation of new biological species: